mkressel/gpslib/README.md

 	./satgps_tester

-The tester will print out all the data contained in the global variables (there are a lot; some are commented out.)
-The idea is to have all the data ready to use, and an application can query any of the GPS data at ant time.
+The satgps_tester program will print out all the data stored in the global variables (there are a lot; some are commented out for brevity.)

 ### Data Handling